Regional Agriculture Landcare Facilitator

 NRM South’s Regional Agriculture Landcare Facilitator (RALF) forms part of a nationwide network of facilitators who engage with their local agricultural sector to help improve sustainability, productivity and profitability for farmers.
-They help farmers and agricultural industries to identify and develop new projects, develop partnerships and seek new funding opportunities.
-The RALF is a central contact point for farmers in our region to help increase their knowledge and skills on the path to adopting practices which will help improve farm productivity.

 - Assisting farming communities and agriculture industries/ groups to develop new projects and seek new funding opportunities;